 (Image source: landerapp.com)

 One of the problems with this approach, however, is that it is inherently a numbers game, which doesn’t always deliver a favourable ROI.
 The enemy of precision is volume, and many B2B marketing tactics involve trying to generate hundreds if not thousands of leads just to convert on a single sale.
-Needless to say, this is hardly the most efficient or resource-effective strategy.
+This is hardly the most efficient or resource-effective strategy.

 Account Based Marketing takes the opposite approach.
 Instead of ploughing resources into generating thousands of leads out of which only a handful will qualify as “best-fit”, it identifies “best-fit” organisations from the outset, and then focusses resources on engaging only the key stakeholders within them – and so the traditional sales funnel becomes inverted.